anujs2099/rhce-sample-exams_1st-edition/lab6.md

 Managing Storage

--  Project directory name is task10
+-  Project directory name is ~/rhce-sample-exams_1st-edition/files/lab6/task10/
 -  Use the inventory file & configuration file from lab1/task2
 -  Add 2GiB nvme disk to ansible1.example.com
+-  Write a playbook as follows:
+   - runs on all hosts
--  Write a playbook that detects all storage devices on managed systems
+   - detects all storage devices of type cdroms and san luns
+   - also list all the above disks and also specifically list the 2nd disk
+   - example output is given at example.txt